Abhimanyu (1991 film)

 Abhimanyu is a 1991 Indian Malayalam-language crime drama film directed by Priyadarshan and written by T. Damodaran.
-It stars Mohanlal, Geetha, and Shankar.
+It stars Mohanlal in title role.
 The plot revolves around the Bombay (now Mumbai) underworld and the transformation of an innocent guy into a crime boss in the city.
+The movie is loosely based on the life of Bada Rajan.
 The tagline of the movie is Crime Never Pays.

-The Fim Got A Certificate from Censorboard.The film was a commercial success at the box office.
+The Fim Got A Certificate from Censorboard.The film was a superhit at the box office.
 The film is noted for its screenplay, direction and background score.
 Mohanlal won the Kerala State Film Award for Best Actor.
-Its Tamil dubbed version Arasan was also a box office success.
+Its Tamil dubbed version Arasan was also a superhit.
 The movie was later dubbed and released in Hindi as Satyaghath - Crime Never Pays.
-It was remade in Tamil as Thalai Nagaram (2006), Telugu as Nagaram(2008) and in Kannada as Devru (2009).
+It was remade in Tamil as Thalai Nagaram (2006), Telugu as Nagaram (2008) and in Kannada as Devru (2009).
 Art direction was by Thotta Tharani.